 - Bake in preheated oven for 7-8 minutes until the edges are just set if you feel with your fingertip.
 If your cookies spread too much, you can refrigerate the dough for about 20 minutes before baking the next batch (this could be an issue if your kitchen is especially warm)

 - Cool the cookies on the baking sheet for 5 minutes and then remove to a wire rack to cool completely.

 For the chocolate cream

-- Place 6 Tbsp butter, powdered sugar, 2 Tbsp cocoa powder and 1/2 tsp vanilla in the bowl of an electric mixer.
+- Place 6 tablespoon butter, powdered sugar, 2 tablespoon cocoa powder and ½ teaspoon vanilla in the bowl of an electric mixer.
 Mix on a low speed until the ingredients come together and are no longer powder.
 Scrape down the bowl and the beater.
 Then return to mixing at med-high speed for 5 minutes.
 You will notice the mixture turning a lighter color and becoming very fluffy.

 For the chocolate stripes